OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-1.md

 An important point to note, Next will take these translations at `build` time, therefore any change to the json files means a restart of the server.

-Next-i18 Next also needs a common.json in each of the locales sub-folders.
+Important.
+Next-i18 Next also needs a `common.json` file in each of the locales sub-folders.
 This is where you would put translations used all over the app such as the title of the app, or the content of call to action buttons.
+We won't be using it, but please add in an empty `common.json` file to be safe.

 ### Translating our app

-First we need to translate our app.
-To do this, we need to wrap our app with the `appWithTranslation` Higher Order Component that is provided to us by next-i18Next.
+To start we need to wrap our whole app in a the `appWithTranslation` Higher Order Component that is provided to us by next-i18Next.

-lets create an `_app.js` file in our pages directory, here we can customise our app to do a whole host of useful things, but for now, lets just connect it to out translation API.
+Let's create an `_app.js` file in our pages directory, here we can customize our app to do a whole host of useful things, but for now, lets just connect it to out translation service.

 ```
 import React from 'react';